TBobcat/couchbase_provision/README.md

 ## Prerequisites:

 ### Connections:
 * DBA laptop should be able to hit both staging, and production cluster ips.
-In addition, for the user migration script to work, all ports need to be opened [here.](https://docs.couchbase.com/server/current/install/install-ports.html) A firewall rule is specified in terraform, and can be modified to limite the source ip range that hits these ports.
+In addition, for the user migration script to work, all ports need to be opened for Ingress as stated [here.](https://docs.couchbase.com/server/current/install/install-ports.html) A firewall rule is specified in terraform, and can be modified to limite the source ip range that hits these ports.

 ```
 resource "google_compute_firewall" "couchbase_fw" {